You're viewing the guides for Axe Core 4.11. A newer version is available — view the latest guides (Axe Core 4.12).

 Relevant WCAG success criteria

-This rule relates to WCAG 2.0, 2.1, and 2.2 Success Criterion 4.1.2: Name, Role, Value (Level A), as well as EN 301 549 clause 9.4.1.2.
+This rule relates to WCAG 2.0, 2.1, and 2.2 Success Criterion 4.1.2: Name, Role, Value (Level A), as well as EN 301 549 clause 9.4.1.2 and RGAA.
 This criterion requires that all user interface components expose their name, role, and value to assistive technologies in a way that can be programmatically determined.
-Using unsupported ARIA attributes on a role violates this criterion because it introduces properties that conflict with the element’s actual role, breaking the contract between the page and assistive technology.
+Using unsupported ARIA attributes on a role violates this criterion because it introduces properties that conflict with the element's actual role, breaking the contract between the page and assistive technology.

 How to fix the problem

-roleattribute.
-If none is present, determine the element’s implicit ARIA role from its HTML tag.
-For example,<input type="checkbox">has an implicit role ofcheckbox, and<nav>has an implicit role ofnavigation. -
+Identify the element's role.
+Check for an explicit role attribute.
+If none is present, determine the element's implicit ARIA role from its HTML tag.
+For example, <input type="checkbox"> has an implicit role of checkbox, and <nav> has an implicit role of navigation.

 Look up the allowed attributes for that role in the WAI-ARIA specification's role definitions.
 Each role page lists its required states and properties, supported states and properties, and inherited properties from superclass roles.